 Make a Donation

 The Baltimore Choral Arts Society is a nonprofit arts organization, which relies on the encouragement and support of the community to sustain our performances, broadcasts, and educational programming.

 We invite you to become part of our vibrant organization by participating in our growth and success with a financial contribution.

 Ways to Contribute

 Annual Fund - ticket revenues only cover up to 40% of the costs of a concert.
 Gifts to our Annual Fund are essential to our performances.

-Fund for Artistic Excellence - in recognition of Music Director Tom Hall's extroardinary accomplishments, members of the Baltimore Choral Arts Board established this fund to provide for the engagement of special guest artists and programming enhancements at Choral Arts concerts.
+Fund for Artistic Excellence - in recognition of Music Director Tom Hall's extraordinary accomplishments, members of the Baltimore Choral Arts Board established this fund to provide for the engagement of special guest artists and programming enhancements at Choral Arts concerts.

 Endowment Fund - the up and down cycles of the economy would have a much greater effect on our programs without the safety net of our endowment fund revenues.
 They help to keep the quality and quantity consistently excellent.

 Sponsorship - a major portion of the operational costs of specific subscription concerts, school performances, and community outreach events are underwritten by sponsors, and we are delighted to recognize them accordingly.

 Planned Giving/Legacy Circle - A legacy gift may be as simple as naming Baltimore Choral Arts Society as a beneficiary in your will or in your IRA.
-Or you may want to take advantage of a planned giving program which cab be advantageious to both donor and Choral Arts.
+Or you may want to make use of a planned giving program which can be advantageous to both donor and Choral Arts.
 We would be delighted to provide you with information about ways you can make a legacy gift to Baltimore Choral Arts.

 Please contact Executive Director Linda Moxley at 410-523-7070 for information on any of these opportunities.